Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Green tea on white background.

-Green tea is known for its delicate flavor and fresh, grassy aroma.
-It is made from the leaves of Camellia Snensis, the same plant used to produce other types of tea.
-However, unlike black or oolong tea, green tea is minimally oxidized.
-Stopping the oxidation process helps to preserve its natural green color and retain its subtle flavors.
+Green tea is known for its mild flavor and grassy aroma.
+It is made from the leaves of Camellia Sinensis (sorry, we had to include that cool name), the same plant used to produce other types of tea.
+Unlike black or oolong tea, however, green tea is only minimally oxidized.
+Stopping the oxidation process helps to preserve its natural green color and retain its flavor.

 Herbal Tea